-The primary mission of the Foundation for Informed Medical Decision Making (FIMDM) is to strengthen the role patients play in selecting treatments for their medical conditions.
-The Foundation achieves its mission via the following objectives: • Provide patients with the perspectives and information they need when they face decisions about medical testing and treatment; • Improve the quality of decisions patients make in collaboration with their physicians • Foster research to learn how best to help patient who face health care decisions.
+The primary mission of the Informed Medical Decisions Foundation is to strengthen the role patients play in selecting treatments for their medical conditions.
+The Foundation achieves its mission via the following objectives: • Provide patients with the perspectives and information they need when they face decisions about medical testing and treatment • Improve the quality of decisions patients make in collaboration with their physicians • Foster research to learn how best to help patient who face health care decisions.
 At The Foundation for Informed Medical Decision Making, we believe that optimal medical decisions require fully informed patients who participate fully in a shared decision-making process, rather than delegating decisions to their doctors.
 We believe that one medical answer can never be right for all people.
 The decision that will best serve a particular patient often depends on the patient's own preferences and values.
 And the treatment that is best for one patient may not be best for another in exactly the same situation.
 At the Foundation, we consider the opportunity to engage in the process of shared decision making to be a basic right of every patient.
 By funding research projects and demonstration sites, we foster greater understanding of the many benefits of shared-decision making and help providers learn how to best use shared decision making in their day-to-day practice.

 GPIN is a nonprofit organization founded by the Institute for Healthcare Improvement that helps its members achieve and sustain performance excellence by sharing knowledge of best practices.